Sensaphone/ValuStor/README.md

 There are a number of new features on the roadmap.
 1. Compound key support (with multiple reads)
 2. Improved support for asynchronous distributed message queue applications.
-3. Integration with [JSON for Modern C++](https://github.com/nlohmann/json) for easy document storage.
-4. File storage and access, à la [GridFS/Mongo](https://docs.mongodb.com/manual/reference/program/mongofiles/)
+3. File storage and access, à la [GridFS/Mongo](https://docs.mongodb.com/manual/reference/program/mongofiles/)
-5. Command line programs useful for scripting, etc.
+4. Command line programs useful for scripting, etc.
-6. Counter type support (increment/decrement)
+5. Counter type support (increment/decrement)

 ## License
 MIT License